pngwn/MDsveX/README.md

 > ⚠️ MAKE SURE TO DOCUMENT THIS IN BOTH CLIENT AND SERVER PLUGIN CODE in rollup/webpack

-Also, when you run `sapper dev`, you have to run it with the `--ext` flag, like this:
+Also, when you run `sapper dev` or `sapper export`, you have to run it with the `--ext` flag, like this:

 ```
 "start": "sapper dev --ext '.svexy .svelte'",
+"export": "sapper export --ext '.svexy .svelte'",
 ```

 ## Please, more.